tlitola/project/README.md

 Then rename folder `certificates-example` to `certficates` and remove the example tag from the token names inside.
 Optionally you can supply your own tokens and add certificates (see more under security)

-You'll also need to rename `.env-example` to `.env` and fill in absolute path to your certificates folder (apparently next doesn't like relative paths...).
+You'll also need to rename `.env-example` to `.env`.
 You can further edit the file if you wish to change the default behavior (see Custom database).

 Lastly rename `.prisma` to `prisma`